 The SRS is currently examining properties in Salmon Arm, Sicamous and Kelowna for its new brick-and-mortar location.
 We encourage interested parties to contact us at firstname.lastname@example.org for updates on this new development.

-From our green power initiatives to our commitment to zero-carbon product developments, the SRS is fully committed to developing a sustainable, long-term, low-footprint women’s initiative for Shuswap citizens.
+From our green power initiatives to our commitment to zero-carbon product developments, the SRS is fully committed to developing a sustainable, long-term, low-footprint women’s initiative in the southern interior of BC.

 The SRS supports the Women’s Co-op through funding management, business oversight and, most of all, proudly protecting its Safe Space commitment for women and vulnerable members of our society… ensuring that all people have a space to explore cultural hobbies and crafts, and to share their wares in a supportive environment.